Josesx506/Odin_Project_FS/07_Node/16_blog_api/blog_panel/README.md

 This is a Next.js project for the blog api admin panel.
 Blog post authors and site admins should be able to login here.
-Other users should log in at the basic page
+Other users should log in at the basic page.
+Authors can only see posts that they write, admins can see posts from everyone.

 ## Getting Started